LvnLx/Tempus/README.md

 An iOS metronome app developed with [Flutter](https://flutter.dev/), supporting real-time adjustments to timing and sound settings without producing any audio artifacts during playback.
 The main focus of the app is to have robust and highly flexible features that ensure a seamless experience.
 It is available to [download on the App Store](https://apps.apple.com/us/app/tempus-metronome/id6738511466?platform=iphone)

 This document is split into a [Nontechnical](#nontechnical) and [Technical](#technical) section.
 The former doesn't require any previous programming experience to follow along, and covers high level design and features.
-The latter is targeted towards those with a programming background and provides a deeper look at implementations, considerations, and iterations of this app
+The latter is targeted towards those with a programming background and provides a deeper look at implementations, considerations, and iterations of the app

 ## Terminology